 5. Printing posters/programs: Email project requests to Summer Canter.
 All posters/programs are created in Canva Design.
-Once complete, notify Summer with the quantity and formatting instructions: paper size, paper finish (standard, semi-gloss, matte), folded, stapled, color, black/white, etc. If Jennifer is out of the office any staff member can help with print orders (Richard Graham, Ken Wendt, Laura Stauffer).
+Once complete, notify Summer with the quantity and formatting instructions: paper size, paper finish (standard, semi-gloss, matte), folded, stapled, color, black/white, etc. If Summer is out of the office, please ask a staff member to help with urgent print orders (Jennifer Wright, Laura Stauffer or Ken Wendt).

 - The appropriate ensemble budget/speedtype will be provided to cover printing costs.

 - Upon pickup, please make sure to turn in the itemized receipt to Summer Canter or Laura Stauffer.
 If you’d like a copy of the receipt, please ask.

 - The department will cover printing costs for CWRU student degree recitals.

 - Non-degree recitals can use the program template but must provide copies.
 We recommend printing with CWRU Printing Services | FedEx Office (Thwing Center).
 Small jobs can be printed in the music office ($1 per 10 copies) to be paid in cash.

 Undergraduate and graduate music majors (CWRU and CIM) can select from the predetermined student recital time blocks from the Harkness Chapel schedule.
 Student recitals are booked in 3-hour increments: 12-3PM (1PM start), 3-6PM (4PM start), 6-9PM (7PM start).
 A 2-hour dress rehearsal can be provided, schedule permitting.
 Special accommodations outside of these time blocks should be arranged with the Music Office.